 Motors & Performance

-We've tested what will be the 'base' powertrain, the 73kWh single-motor setup, both abroad for the original car's launch and most recently in the UK.
-The E-3008 is smooth, and very quiet, but acceleration is far from startling.
+We've tested the 73kWh, single-motor Peugeot E-3008, and Nic's even been living with one for a few months.
+The E-3008 is smooth and quiet, but acceleration is far from startling.
 Taking 8.8 seconds to get from zero to 62mph, some rivals beat that.
 Also, the E-3008 is very heavy, at more than 2100kg.
 Rivals such as the Volkswagen ID.4, Skoda Enyaq and Renault Scenic all feel noticeably quicker from a standing start, but more importantly are zippier at mid to high speeds – the kind you're doing on a motorway and need a quick extra burst of acceleration when overtaking.

 Drive & Handling

-This is also a refined car at town speeds, and the suspension soothes away most bumps, although potholes and sharp speed bumps do give it a slap.
-We found UK specification cars ride a little more softly than the French-registered cars we drove on the car’s original international launch, but there’s no doubt that the E-3008 gives a firmer ride compared to a Skoda Enyaq or Renault Scenic. ]
+The E-3008 a refined car at town speeds, and the suspension soothes away most bumps, although potholes and sharp speed bumps do send a proper thump through the cabin.
+There’s no doubt that the E-3008 gives a firmer ride compared to a Skoda Enyaq or Renault Scenic, although we'd also say that the Peugeot is more comfortable than a Tesla Model Y.

-The hard ride would be fine if the E-3008 was fun to drive but it isn’t.
-The steering, though light and easy to use, gives little to no feedback, therefore it’s difficult to know what the front wheels are doing when you pick up speed on a country road – a Volkswagen ID.4 gives a far more connected feeling through its steering wheel.
-Body control is very good, though, and is due to that stiff suspension set-up, and the car feels safe, planted and predictable – everything you’d really want from a family car, after all.
+The hard ride would be fine if the E-3008 was fun to drive, but it isn’t.
+The steering, though light and easy to use, gives little to no feedback so it's difficult to know what the front wheels are doing when you pick up speed on a country road.
+If it's a sportier drive that you're after, the Kia EV6 is way better, and the Volkswagen ID.4 and Skoda Enyaq also give a more connected feeling on a decent road.
+Body control in the E-3008 is good, though, and the car feels safe, planted and predictable – everything you’d really want from a family car, after all.